BardicDefense/purple-hack/spells.md

 #### Transmute Rock to Mud (R)

-_Transmutation (R: Short, D: 10 minutes)_
+_Transmutation (R: Short, D: 1 hour)_
 Save: Arcana 14.
-AoE: Up to 20-ft radius / 8 × 8.
-The spell turns stone into
+AoE: Up to 40-ft radius / 16 × 16.
+This spell turns a patch of
-mud.
-The mud is 2 ft deep, and difficult terrain.
+non-magical rock and/or earth into mud 5 ft deep.
+Combat speed through the mud is 5 ft per round.
 Creatures in the area when the spell is cast must save or fall prone.
-The reverse, Mud to Rock, turns mud into stone.
+If cast on a stone golem or the like, it must make a Constitution 17 save or be slain.
+The Transmute Mud to Rock reverse permanently hardens normal mud into soft stone (sandstone or similar).

 #### Wingbind

-_Evocation (R: Medium, D: 1 hour)_
+_Evocation (R: Medium, D: 10 minutes)_
-Save: Arcana 14.
+Save: Arcana 17.
 One flying creature has its wings bound and cannot fly.
 If the creature fails its save, it crashes to the ground, taking damage as appropriate.

 #### Woodland Veil